-The NEM team is formed mainly from Japanese developers.
+The NEM team is formed mainly out of Japanese developers.
 There is about 15+ developers working on NEM.
-Judging by pull requests on github it seems the project is live.
+Judging by the pull requests on github it seems the project is live.
 The development team can be reached via Telegram.
 Beside that there is the NEM forum, dedicated to development on the NEM platform.
-The development team is not mentioned on official pages.
+The development team is not mentioned on the official pages.

 The NEM.io Foundation stands behind NEM.
-The foundation’s purpose is to introduce, educate and promote NEM blockchain technology internationally.
-It claims official web.
-There is no mention about funding.
-However list of founding board, council and founding members is available including names and position.
+The foundation’s purpose is to introduce, educate and promote the NEM blockchain technology internationally.
+It claims the official web.
+There is no mention of any funding.
+However a list of the founding board, council and founding members is available including names and positions.

-On the Investor page there is just technical material and no mention about investors.
+On the Investor page there is only technical material and no mention about investors.

 NEM has a really huge potential and it is already used in real business.
 It has stepped in the financial and ICO business already.
 Competitors of NEM are FACTOM, Ripple and DASH (similar node systems for governance).
 NEM is worth to keep an eye on.

 It might be surprising that NEM does not have a road map.
 There is no mention on the official web site.
-There are some NEM road maps available for example at NEM‘s facebook, but it is not up to date.
+There are some NEM road maps available for example on NEM‘s facebook, but it is not up to date.
 It looks more like a timeline and it covers only the years 2014 and 2015.
-It might be a case that Catapult‘s white paper and other technical doc is considered as a road map.
+It might be a case that Catapult‘s white paper and other technical documents are considered a road map.